 4. How are birth mother expenses handled with your agency?

 Birth mother expenses are the court-approved funds that adoptive families provide to prospective birth mothers to help cover their pregnancy-related expenses.
 This can include items such as rent, maternity clothing, utilities, personal hygiene and groceries.
 Birth mother expenses contribute to total adoption costs, and the way an adoption professional handles these expenses is important.

 What structures does the adoption professional have in place to help mediate these funds to ensure they are used for their intended purpose?
 How are funds for birth mother expenses collected from the adoptive family?

-At American Adoptions, an adoption specialist works with each prospective birth mother to assess her personal needs and help create a budget based off both her needs and applicable state law.
+At American Adoptions, an adoption specialist works with each prospective birth mother to assess her personal needs and help create a budget based on both her needs and applicable state law.
 American Adoptions then follows the budget and guidelines for provision of living expenses, attempting to directly pay third parties such as landlords, doctors and utility companies.
 This ensures that all of the adoptive family’s funds are being used in the right way, and it helps control the cost of adopting a baby.

 5. What happens if the prospective birth mother chooses to parent?

 Adoption disruptions are not extremely common, but they are possible.
 Any hopeful adoptive parent should be aware of this.
 In some cases, for a variety of potential reasons, adoption can be stopped after the adoption opportunity has already been accepted.
 One of the most common reasons for an adoption disruption is when a prospective birth mother changes her mind and decides to parent her baby.